Skip to main content

 Scenario: Leasing a commercial warehouse

-In order to secure the lease and avoid losing the location to competitors, the company decides to pay the entire one year’s rent payment upfront ($120,000) in January 2025 (covers the lease period for Feb 2025 to Jan 2026).
+In order to secure the lease and avoid losing the location to competitors, the company decides to pay the full one-year rent payment upfront ($120,000) in January 2025 (covers the lease period from February 2025 to January 2026).

 Since the landlord received the full $120,000 in January 2025, Company A must report the entire amount in Box 1 of the 2025 Form 1099-MISC and not in the following year.